ajitrajasekharan/bert_pretrain_wrapper/README.md

 Details of the pre-training evaluation as well pre-training tips in [the medium post](https://towardsdatascience.com/quantitative-evaluation-of-a-pre-trained-bert-model-73d56719539e)

 ## Environment setup
-Setup pytorch environment with/without GPU support using [link](https://github.com/ajitrajasekharan/multi_gpu_test)
+ - Setup pytorch environment with/without GPU support using [link](https://github.com/ajitrajasekharan/multi_gpu_test)
+ - For multi gpu training, Nvidia container may also be required.
+See section below on *Multi GPU run using Nvidia container*

 ## Steps to pretrain starting with corpus pre-processing